mthsfrts/mthsfrts/README.md

 I've got mad skills when it comes to managing Linux and Windows servers, setting up SD-WAN networks, and keeping cybercriminals at bay with my firewall rules and traffic analysis.
 And let's just say, I was the IT manager at a secret government agency (shh!) where I helped lead teams to victory and delivered results like a boss.

+Oh, and I'm also a Product Manager and Cloud Engineer.
+Basically, if it's tech-related and it needs to be done, I can do it.
+AWS instances?
+No problem.
+Cloud computing technologies?
+I got this.

+So, if you're looking for someone who can make your tech dreams a reality, look no further.
+I'm your man (or woman, no judgement here).

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=mthsfrts&count_private=true&show_icons=true&theme=github_dark)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=mthsfrts&layout=compact)](https://github.com/anuraghazra/github-readme-stats)